PauFont3/stonefish_rl/docs/README_manual.md

   - **Execute the command**: Call the method `self.send_command(...)` from `EnvStonefishRL.py`.
   - **Obtain the resultant observation**: Call your method `get_observations()`.
   - **Calculate the reward**: Define a method that rewards or punishes the agent for the decisions(actions) taken.
   - **Check for the episode end**: Create the episode finalization conditions.
-It should contain `terminated`(the objective has been reached succesfully) and `truncated`(the objective could not been reached).
+It should contain `terminated`(the objective has been reached succesfully) and `truncated`(the objective could not have been reached).

 - Define a method `reset(...)` to restart the environment and start a new episode:
   - **Reubicate the robots** to his initial or desired conditions (positions and orientations).
 They can be fixed or random.